mdn/content/files/en-us/web/javascript/reference/global_objects/date/index.md

 - {{jsxref("Date.prototype.setSeconds()")}}
   - : Sets the seconds for a specified date according to local time.
 - {{jsxref("Date.prototype.setTime()")}}
-  - : Sets the {{jsxref("Date")}} object to the time represented by the number of milliseconds since January 1, 1970 00:00:00 UTC.
+  - : Sets the `Date` object to the time represented by the number of milliseconds since January 1, 1970 00:00:00 UTC.
 Use negative numbers for times prior.
 - {{jsxref("Date.prototype.setUTCDate()")}}
   - : Sets the day of the month for a specified date according to universal time.
 - {{jsxref("Date.prototype.setUTCFullYear()")}}